laskaridis/ruby_enum/README.md

 ## Usage

-To create an enumeration type simply include the `RubyEnum` module and define the enumeration values as follows:
+To create an enumeration type simply include the `RubyEnum` module in your enumeration class and provide the enumeration's values as follows:
 ```ruby
 class Coordinates
   include RubyEnum